Mary of Hungary (governor of the Netherlands): Guardianship over nieces

 Assuming the regency in the Netherlands meant assuming the guardianship of her nieces, Dorothea and Christina of Denmark, the daughters of her older sister, Queen Isabella of Denmark, who had died in 1526.
 Upon Isabella's death, the princesses had been cared for by Archduchess Margaret.
 Charles now relied upon Mary to arrange marriages for them, especially for Dorothea, whom he wanted to place on the Danish throne.

 In 1532, Francesco II Sforza, Duke of Milan, proposed a marriage with Christina, who was then 11 years old.
 Charles agreed to the marriage and allowed its immediate consummation.
 Mary determinedly opposed this decision, explaining to Charles that Christina was too young for consummation of the marriage.
 Charles ignored her, but she nevertheless managed to delay the marriage.
 She first told the Milanese envoy that her niece was ill and then took her to another part of the Netherlands for "serious affairs".
 Christina was finally married on 28 September 1532, but Mary managed to postpone her departure until 11 March 1533.

 Queen Mary receiving Emperor Charles V at her palace in Binche.
-The palace was the Emperor's gift to his sister, who had it rebuilt under the direction of an architect-sculptor Jacques du Broeucq.
+The palace was the Emperor's gift to his sister, who had it rebuilt under the direction of an architect-sculptor Jacques Du Brœucq.
 It was destroyed by the army of King Henry II of France.

 Immediately after Christina's departure, Mary fell ill and requested that she be allowed to resign as governor, but Charles did not allow it.
 A year later, Dorothea too was married.
 A few months after Dorothea's departure, the now widowed Christina returned to her aunt's court.
 King Henry VIII of England immediately proposed marriage to Christina, and Charles urged Mary to negotiate the marriage.
 She was not in favour of the union, and delayed.
 Henry VIII was excommunicated in 1539, at which point Charles had to end the negotiations.